DoD-Platform-One/bbtoc/process/Package Maintenance Tracks.md

 - The impact of the move
 - The new CODEOWNERS (if applicable)
 - A request for volunteers to become CODEOWNERS (if applicable)
-- A link to the migration document (if applicable)
+- A link to the migration document (if applicable), including:
-	- This document should include:
   - The new deployment strategy
   - The new support strategy
-		- How to keep your deployment up to date (renovate, etc.)
+  - How to keep deployments up to date (for example, renovate)

 Example Track Change Notices: